AmrSol/AmrSol/README.md

 - 👋 Hi, I’m @AmrSol
 - 👀 I’m interested in Data Science, Machine Learning and Symbolic AI in the Aviation Industry.
 It is the topic of my PhD.
-- 🌱 I’m currently learning Python and its numerous libraries.
+- 🌱 I’m currently learning ILP, Abductive ILP, Python and its numerous libraries.
 - 💞️ I’m looking to collaborate on project that involve uncovering insight from big aviation data.
 - 📫 How to reach me: email me at amr.soliman@surrey.ac.uk